BenjaminShinar/Books-Resources/CppCon2022/README.md

 - [Algorithms & Data Structures](Algorithms%20&%20Data%20Structures.md)
   - The Imperatives Must Go!
 [Functional Programming in Modern C++] - Victor Ciura
+  - Functional Composable Operations with Unix-Style Pipes in C++ - Ankur Satle
 - [Concurrency](Concurrency.md)
   - C++20’s Coroutines for Beginners - Andreas Fertig
   - Deciphering C++ Coroutines - A Diagrammatic Coroutine Cheat Sheet - Andreas Weis
 - [Debugging & Logging & Testing](Debugging%20&%20Logging%20&%20Testing.md)
   - Compilation Speedup Using C++ Modules: A Case Study - Chuanqi Xu
   - Back to Basics: Debugging in C++ - Mike Shah
+  - C++ Dependencies Don’t Have To Be Painful - Why You Should Use a Package Manager - Augustin Popa
 - [Education Coaching](Education%20Coaching.md)
 - [Embedded](Embedded.md)
   - Using C++14 in an Embedded “SuperLoop” Firmware - Erik Rainey
+  - Taking a Byte Out of C++ - Avoiding Punning by Starting Lifetimes - Robert Leahy
 - [Future of C++](Future%20of%20C++.md)
   - Contemporary C++ in Action - Daniela Engert
   - Can C++ be 10x Simpler & Safer? - Herb Sutter